keikhcheung/notes/notes/Flexible-framework-is-required-for-creative-work.md

 Ahrens, Sönke. *[[How To Take Smart Notes]]: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers*.
 Sönke Ahrens, 2017.

 Cleese, John, narrator.
 ‘John Cleese: A cheerful guide to creativity’. _Design Better_, season 5, episode 48, InVision, 26 Jan 2021, [www.designbetter.co/podcast/john-cleese](https://www.designbetter.co/podcast/john-cleese).
+Accessed 15 Feb.
+2021.

 Dean, Jeremy. *Making Habits, Breaking Habits: Why We Do Things, Why We Don’t, and How to Make Any Change Stick*.
 Da Capo Press, 2013.